kubernetes/features/keps/sig-network/2091-cluster-network-policy/README.md

 If a Pod is selected by both a DefaultNetworkPolicy and a NetworkPolicy, then the DefaultNetworkPolicy's effect on that Pod becomes obsolete.
 The traffic allowed will be solely determined by the NetworkPolicy.

-(TODO: Add a diagram to explain the precedence?)
+(TODO: Add a diagram to explain the precedence)

-Together, a ClusterNetworkPolicy and a DefaultNetworkPolicy resource can help satisfy all the administrator use cases.

 ### User Stories (Optional)